mydigita/mongo-office/README.md

 npm install

+// then create a .env at backend folder and set MONGO_URI
-// then set MONGO_URI and start the app
+// start the app

 npm start
 ```